 Application of proteinase K DNA extraction method

-The proteinase K DNA extraction method is one of the most successful DNA extraction methods reported till date.
+The proteinase K DNA extraction method is one of the most successful DNA extraction methods reported to date.
 It is the first choice for genomic DNA extraction for microarray and sequencing.

 The DNA obtained from the proteinase K method is highly pure and the quantity of DNA is also very good.
 Further, the method is simple and rapid.